sjsu-library/unionist/_items/unionist--text-0135.md

 subject: Mischellaneous Filler; Humor
 type: Text
-category: Unionist full issue 1833-09-05 article.type:
+category: Unionist full issue 1833-09-05
+articleType:
 volume: '1'
 issue: '6'
-transcription: A few days since a rustic stranger inquired for a letter at the post-office, and<br>after paying for it, not being satisfied with its contents, deliberately<br>deposited in the letter box, exclaimed, “hang the thing, it aint [sic] worth<br>paying for.”<br>
+transcription: A few days since a rustic stranger inquired for a letter at the post-office, and <br>after paying for it, not being satisfied with its contents, deliberately
+  <br>deposited in the letter box, exclaimed, “hang the thing, it aint [sic] worth
+  <br>paying for.” <br>
 scholarlyNotes:
 commentary: We of the 21st century know about receiving worthless mail!
 relatedPeople: